oroinc/orocommerce/src/Oro/Bundle/CheckoutBundle/Resources/doc/api_frontend/checkout_address.md

 ### customerUserAddress

-The identifier of customer user address, which was used as checkout address.
+The customer user address, which was used as checkout address.

 #### create, update

-The identifier of customer user address, which was used as checkout address.
+The customer user address, which was used as checkout address.

 **If specified, data from this address will be copied to the checkout address.**